-This second varying returns scenario produces a significantly higher average total contribution for the projection period than the other two scenarios, with an average total rate of 20.2% compared to an average 17.1% rate in the last scenario and 16.5% in the baseline scenario.
-In addition, this scenario results in 12 years in this forecast in which the projected final total contribution equals the Total Rate Cap.
+This second varying returns scenario produces a significantly higher average total contribution for the projection period than the other two scenarios, with an average total rate of 20.4% compared to an average 17.5% rate in the last scenario and 16.8% in the baseline scenario.
+In addition, this scenario results in 13 years in this forecast in which the projected final total contribution equals the Total Rate Cap.
 This is in contrast to no years in both the baseline and the prior scenarios.
 Also, in this scenario the assumed minimum contributions based on the total normal cost are below the otherwise calculated contributions in all years of the projection.

 This scenario also differs from the prior two as it projects that under the provisions of this Plan, temporary reductions in the COLA will be required to ensure the adequate funding of the Plan.
-Under this scenario, there are 11 years in the projection period where the COLA would be reduced or eliminated under the provisions of this Plan, including one year in which no COLA would be paid at all.
-The average percentage of the full COLA projected to be paid in this scenario is 72% in contrast to 100% in both of the prior projections.
+Under this scenario, there are 11 years in the projection period where the COLA would be reduced or eliminated under the provisions of this Plan.
+The average percentage of the full COLA projected to be paid in this scenario is 70% in contrast to 100% in both of the prior projections.
 However, under this scenario it is projected that COLAs would resume again at the end of the projection period, demonstrating the success of the risk-sharing provisions of this Plan in ensuring its financial soundness.

 The funded ratio of the Plan is also more volatile in this second scenario than in the baseline, as seen in the following graph based on this second illustrative varying returns scenario.
-Similar to what is seen in the previous two projections, this scenario results in the Plan being funded up to 100% at times due to the timing of contribution development and payment as well as the combination of the amortization layers and the COLA cuts that are projected to occur.
+Similar to what is seen in the previous two projections, this scenario results in the Plan being funded up to 100% by the end of the projection period due to the timing of contribution development and payment as well as the combination of the amortization layers and the COLA cuts that are projected to occur.
 These funded ratios are based on the actuarial values of assets and would vary were they based on the market values of assets.